We're actively recruiting a new PhD student to join us in the

 and the accompanying problem of searching for similar

-sequences within large-scale biological sequence databases.
+sequences within large-scale biological sequence databases, but

-The lab has open positions for motivated postdocs and PhD students.
+of Montana.
+We have open positions for motivated postdocs and PhD students.

 Please drop me a line if you'd like to discuss possibilities.